A Brief History of London Road, Bath

-By Alex Schlesinger Chairman of the London Road and Snow Hill partnership
+By Alex Schlesinger, previous Chairman of the London Road and Snow Hill partnership.

 As the name implies, the London Road is, and always has been, the road from Bath to London.
 However, it was also known as the Fosse Way, and as such, it was the Roman Road from Exeter to Lincoln.

-Most Bathonians regard the London Road as the Gateway to Bath, and certainly most visitors do arrive via the London Road ,and the grand Georgian terraces of Beaufort, Grosvenor and Kensington are the first sight of Bath that many visitors see.
+Most Bathonians regard the London Road as the Gateway to Bath, and certainly, most visitors do arrive via the London Road, and the grand Georgian terraces of Beaufort, Grosvenor and Kensington are the first sights of Bath that many visitors see.

 At that time, the London Road, as we know it would probably have had urban development as far out as the present ESSO petrol station, beyond that the road would have passed into countryside with tombs set between the road and the river bank.

 With the departure of the Romans in 410AD, Aquae Sulis went into decline.
 Part of the Roman Baths had collapsed, and were probably disused.
 The same fate had befallen the temple of Sulis Minerva that stood in what is now Abbey Churchyard.
 Yet the Fosse Way remained in use.
 Bath declined into a border town between the Saxon Kingdoms of Wessex to the South, and Mercia to the north.
 The descendants of the Romano-British inhabitants, perhaps to some extend displaced by Saxon settlers moved out of the town centre to a settlement the Saxons now referred to as the village of strangers: or: Waela cote.
 In those days the London Road or Fosse Way passed through pastures, which the Saxons called Hayes.

 We know little of the events along the Fosse Way during those early Saxon years, but almost certainly, at the end of May in 709 AD, the body of St Aldhelm, England`s first native-born Saxon Saint was carried along the Fosse Way to his final resting place at Malmsbury Abbey.